Meet the terrifying devices that inflicted intense pain.

 Torture was usually conducted in secret, with most medieval castles featuring an underground dungeon in which these diabolical deeds took place.
 A great deal of ingenuity and artistic skill went into developing instruments that would inflict the maximum amount of pain.
 Often simply threatening to use one on a person was enough to get them to confess, while others would quickly give in after seeing it used on a fellow prisoner.
 Some torture devices were designed to only inflict pain, but others would result in a slow, drawn-out death that prolonged the suffering until the victim drew their last breath.

 However, even if a prisoner was lucky enough to survive the torture, they were usually left severely disfigured and often had to be to be carried to their resulting trial, as they could no longer walk on their own.
 From the mid-17th century onwards, torture became much less common as there was much speculation about its effectiveness.
 Many prisoners would say anything to end their suffering, so it often produced inaccurate information or false confessions.
 It wasn’t until 1948 that the United Nations General Assembly adopted the Universal Declaration of Human Rights, banning the use of torture.

-Exploring the torture chamber
+Inside a torture chamber